zzulueta/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

 1. In the playground, enter the prompt `What's the maximum I can claim for meals?` and review the agent's response - which should be based on information in the expenses policy document you added as knowledge to the agent setup.

     ![Screenshot of the Adding files dialog box in Azure AI Foundry portal.](./Media/ai-agent-playground.png)

+    > **Note**: If the rate limit is exceeded, wait for a minute and try again.
+If there is insufficient quota avaiable in your subscription, the model may not be able to respond.

 1. Continue chatting with your agent, asking expenses related questions and reviewing the responses.